One missile, many missions

 - Anti-air warfare: This was the first intended mission for the SM-6 in 2013: Defend ships against enemy aircraft, unmanned aerial vehicles and cruise missiles.

-- Ballistic missile defense: In 2015, the missile demonstrated it could protect ships against ballistic missile threats in their final phase of flight, and take out objects on the ocean’s surface.
+- Ballistic missile defense: In 2015, the missile demonstrated it could protect ships against ballistic missile threats in their final phase of flight.

 - Anti-surface warfare: The SM-6 missile engaged its first surface target in 2016, supporting the Navy’s concept of distributed lethality, or the ability to strike from any ship or location.
 The missile has also repeatedly broken its own record for the longest-range, surface-to-air intercept in naval history.